ramigs/nuxt-fauna-article/nuxt-fauna.md

 exports.query = query;
 ```

-What are we doing there
+The function will try do load the secret key, and in case of success, proceeds
-to make it easier to include local data structures in queries, and for
+with creating a connection to the database.
+Finally, the `createClient` function
-processing query results.
-FQL the native API for querying the data FQL
+is exported, alongside the driver's `query` variable, which will allows us to
-functional, composable
+seed the data using FQL's functional, composable style.

 ## Repo data